 Six of our members attended the Northeast Cohousing Summit in Amherst Massachusetts from September 21-23, 2018.
 They returned with lots of new ideas gathered from the conference sessions and cohousing community tours, and especially from the full and half day intensive workshops.
 They shared these insights at our first learning session, held on Sunday October 14th from 3:00-5:30pm at Activity Haven, 180 Barnardo Ave, Peterborough.
 You can read more detailed reports about the summit from the various participants and watch a video of our impressions of it on this page.

-Members of our group are holding a series of “Cafe Conversations” about cohousing over the next few months — informal, small-group chats at the Silver Bean Cafe in Peterborough.
+Members of our group held a series of “Cafe Conversations” about cohousing over the summer of 2018 — informal, small-group chats at the Silver Bean Cafe in Peterborough.
 We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the future.

 Finally, Al Slavin spoke about some of the things that got him thinking about cohousing as a potential future, and then the group shared some snacks and refreshments.
 You can see the presentations by Al, Scott and Kris embedded on this page and you can see some photos of the event here.

 A reporter from the Peterborough Examiner was at the open house and wrote a short piece, and Al Slavin was also interviewed on the local CHEX TV station about our plans (video below).
 A local candidate for Peterborough city council said at the Mount event that he was supportive of the Kawartha Commons idea, and said he planned to promote it during his campaign as a potential solution to the city’s issues with providing more affordable housing, especially for seniors.